 Core Didactic Series

 Throughout the year, all neurology residents meet for noon conference on Tuesdays and Thursdays.
 This conference is designed to provide broad coverage of all aspects of neurology and basic neuroscience that a resident should be expected to be familiar with during their training.
 The schedule is arranged to cover the most common neurological problems and basic sciences relevant to neurology.
 In July and August these lectures are geared towards the new PGY-2 residents and topics mainly address acute and emergent neurology.
 In January and February the conferences are given by faculty to review and prepare the residents for the RITE (Residency In-Training Exam) given in February or March.
 Core lectures are given in the fall and spring according to a block system.
 All lectures are given by Yale neurology faculty, as well as faculty from other departments such as radiology and neuropathology.
 The lectures are video-conferenced to the VA hospital.
 Lunch is provided.

 Every Wednesday at noon there are board review, neuroanatomy review and other specialty-specific lectures at the VA.
 This is a year long series of lectures that cover the most pertinent basic science and clinical aspects needed for the neurology boards.
-Each resident is assigned 3 lectures throughout the year and are expected to create multiple choice questions similar to those seen on the neurology board exam.
+Each PGY-3 resident is assigned a lecture throughout the year and are expected to review multiple choice questions similar to those seen on the neurology board exam.
 Residents are expected to read appropriate resources prior to the lectures and come prepared to answer the questions.
 Attendings are present to foster discussion and learning opportunities during the review session.
 The lectures are video-conferences to Yale.
 Lunch is provided.

 Morbidity & Mortality Conference